 The landfill operates under the purchasing law applicable to the Office of the County Mayor of Bledsoe County.
-Bledsoe County's purchasing procedures are governed by provisions of the County Purchasing Law of 1983, Sections 5-14-201 through 5-14-206, Tennessee Code Annotated, which provide for all purchases exceeding \$5,000 (\$10,000 effective May 10, 2007) to be made after public advertisement and solicitation of competitive bids.
+Bledsoe County's purchasing procedures are governed by provisions of the County Purchasing Law of 1983, Sections 5-14-201 through 5-14-206, Tennessee Code Annotated, which provide for all purchases exceeding \$10,000 to be made after public advertisement and solicitation of competitive bids.